tommybobbins/cuddly-guide/hugo/content/pages/about/content1.md

 align: right
 ---

-We are a firm of chartered accountants with over 20 years experience.
-Gaining chartered tax advisor status in 2010 we can provide detailed knowledge of the most up to date tax legislation effecting individuals and businesses today.
+We are a firm of Chartered Accountants and Chartered Tax Advisors with over 20 years’ experience.
+Committed to providing accurate and useful advice to our clients, we can provide detailed knowledge of the most up to date tax legislation effecting individuals and businesses today.
+With our extensive commercial experience and understanding we can offer practical and insightful advice to clients across all sectors.
+Based in Middleton, Manchester we offer a friendly, modern approach to clients of all sizes.
+We welcome new clients and will make the transition of changing accountants easy and straightforward.